 The archipelago of Andaman and Nicobar islands experiences three distinct seasons.
 The summers, monsoons and the winters.
 The summers and winters are good for visiting the islands as the temperatures are always mild and never extreme, being moulded down by the pleasant effects of the sea breezes.
 But the monsoon season gets a bit tricky when the rains lash and the waves get unruly.
 Since most of Andaman tourism is based on ocean transfers to gorgeous and remote islands and the main attraction of Andaman visit lies in the joys incurred from the adventurous and thrilling beach activities along with the leisurely swimming or long solitary walks along the beaches where the waves foam and froth gently on the sparkling white sands mosaiced by the remains of the shells and sea creatures that are washed along, monsoon process to be a dampener.

-Suggested Read: Game fishing in Andaman and Kayaking in Andaman
+Suggested Read: Kayaking in Andaman and Sea walk in Andaman

 You can also check our Andaman Holiday Packages